Skip to content

 from the RHS drawer and enter the number of clusters we wish to consider.

-Running clustering algorithms across heterogeneous datasets is as simple as a single button click in Edge
+Running clustering algorithms across heterogeneous datasets is as simple as a single button click in conode

 In this example, we split up the risk map into 20 unique clusters, create a barplot to check out their relative size, Colour by Group to visualise our clustering across the map, then focus in on the top 5 by removing the rest from the view.

-Take a look at the clustered graph in Edge: text Explored Clustered Spatial View in Edge
+Take a look at the clustered graph in conode: text Explored Clustered Spatial View in conode

 Exporting and cleaning back up our spatial view